 If you can’t draw a straight line or create smooth shades on paper, then you're probably not ready to become a tattoo artist.
 Developing your own art skills by taking art classes or learning about fine art shows that you have the discipline to work at something until you're successful.
 Bottom line, this shows that you are less likely to quit halfway through your apprenticeship and waste your mentor's time.

-If you want to become a tattoo artist, you need to show tattoo shops that you know how to present your work professionally.
+If you want to know how to become a tattoo apprentice, you need to show tattoo shops that you know how to present your work professionally.
 Someone at a tattoo shop will be able to immediately tell if you put time and effort into how your portfolio presents.

 Get a nice black portfolio folder with plastic sleeves and place each piece of paper in its own sleeve.
 (Don't "scrapbook" things together.)